 On November 7, Sessions sent a seven-page memo to all DOJ litigators, criminal and civil, spelling out new restrictions on how they could employ consent decrees to settle cases brought against police departments or other units of state or local governments.

-The seven-page memo began by cautioning DOJ lawyers that consent decrees should be only be used with caution and when approved by DOJ higher-ups.
+The seven-page memo began by cautioning DOJ lawyers that consent decrees should only be used with caution and approved by DOJ higher-ups.
 It added such orders generally should not impose obligations for longer than three years and should include a “sunset” provision explicitly phasing out the decree after the compliance deadline.
 The memo also contains measures it says are needed to assure monitors control costs and are free of conflicts of interest.

 During Session’s time running DOJ, the agency ended investigations of police in Chicago and Louisiana, opposed a deal the Illinois Attorney General reached with the Chicago police department, and in the memo harshly criticized a consent decree DOJ had entered with the Baltimore police department.